NivZo/Maximagus/MemoryBank/SPELL_SYSTEM.md

 # Spell System

 The spell system is the core of the gameplay.
-It is orchestrated by the `SpellProcessor` and relies on a `SpellContext` to manage the state of a spell as it is being cast.
+It uses a command-driven architecture where spell processing is managed through the centralized GameState and GameCommandProcessor.

 - **`SpellCardResource`**: An abstract base class for all spell cards.
 It defines the basic properties of a card, such as its type (Action, Modifier, Utility) and execution priority.
-Concrete card implementations inherit from this class.
-- **`SpellContext`**: A context object that is created for each spell.
-It holds the state of the spell as it resolves, including active modifiers, queued effects, and other relevant data.
-Cards can read from and write to the context, allowing for complex interactions.
+Cards create execution commands rather than executing directly.
+- **`SpellState`**: A centralized state object that tracks active spell progress, including modifiers, properties, damage dealt, and spell history.
+This replaces the old SpellContext system.
+- **`SpellLogicManager`**: A static manager class containing pure functions for spell calculations and state updates.
+Handles damage calculations, modifier application, and property updates.
-- **`SpellProcessor`**: The main orchestrator of the spell system.
-It takes a list of `SpellCardResource` objects, sorts them by priority, and executes them in order.
-It also manages the lifecycle of the `SpellContext`.
+- **`GameCommandProcessor`**: The main orchestrator of the spell system.
+Processes spell commands sequentially, maintaining state consistency and enabling proper error handling and rollback capabilities.
+- **Spell Commands**: Individual commands like `StartSpellCommand`, `ExecuteCardActionCommand`, and `CompleteSpellCommand` that handle specific aspects of spell processing through the command system.